 Landscape projects present an opportunity to introduce visual cohesiveness and a sense of place on the campus.
-The following guidelines use planting palettes, simple design approach, spacing, and alignment to contribute to campus cohesion at a campus-wide level, to enrich special character districts at a smaller scale, and to reinforce the strength and legibility of important corridors and large commons at the campus grid level.
+The following guidelines use planting to contribute to campus cohesion and to reinforce the strength and legibility of important corridors and large open space commons.